• Home

 Q: Do we have to live or intend to live in a state in which same sex marriage is legal in order to qualify for an immigrant or nonimmigrant visa?

 A: No. If your marriage is valid in the jurisdiction (U.S. state or foreign country) where it took place, it is valid for immigration purposes.
-For more information, please review the following page on the United States

 Q: I am in a civil union or domestic partnership; will this be treated the same as a marriage?